Rajpratik71/community-summits-wiki/London-2016-PolicyFiles.md

 ## Multiple Policy Files

+At present you can only define a single policy file for a node

 There is a multiple policy RFC (75) which defines the scenario of being able to run multiple policy files.
 These will include being able , local file, git repo, specific policy from a chef server.